heavyai/pymapd/docs/source/contributing.rst

 Contributing to pymapd
 ======================

-As a philosophically open-source company, OmniSci welcomes contributions to all of its open-source repositories, including pymapd.
+As an open-source company, OmniSci welcomes contributions to all of its open-source repositories, including pymapd.
 All discussion and development takes place via the `pymapd GitHub repository`_.

 It is suggested, but not required, that you `create a GitHub issue`_ before contributing a feature or bug fix.
 This is so that other